kretoffer/ObscuraProto/docs/api_reference.md

 #### `bool is_handshake_complete() const`
 Checks if the handshake has been successfully completed.
 - **Returns:** `true` if the session is ready for data exchange.

+---

+## Protocol Constants

+### `constexpr uint16_t RESPONSE_OP_CODE = 0xFFFF`
+An internal operation code used by the request-response mechanism to identify a response message.
+This code is handled internally by the `WsClientWrapper` and `WsServerWrapper` and is not typically exposed to the application logic.